-Honors College Graduation Review Form
+Honors College Graduation Check Form

-In addition to enrolling in the University Graduation course, students must complete an Honors College Graduation Review form to indicate the student's intent to graduate as a University Honors Scholar or Honors Scholar.
-This form allows Honors Academic Advisors to complete a graduation check for the Honors College distinctions prior to graduation.
+In addition to enrolling in the University Graduation course, students must complete an Honors College Graduation Check form to indicate the student's intent to graduate as a University Honors Scholar or Honors Scholar.
+This form allows Honors Academic Advisors to complete a graduation check for the Honors College distinctions two semesters prior to graduation.

-HONORS COLLEGE COURSES Complete Course Descriptions can be viewed online
+HONORS COLLEGE COURSES

+Complete Course Descriptions can be viewed online.